Every item on this page was chosen by The Fed & Fit team. The site may earn a commission on some products (read more here).

 - Make it gluten-free: if you’re looking for a gluten-free option here, you’re in luck!
 Simply swap the flour in this recipe for a gluten-free flour (THIS one is our favorite!).
 If you’re serving your carne guisada in or alongside flour tortillas, be sure to snag gluten-free ones too.

-- Make it dairy-free: for dairy-free carne guisada, substitute in dairy-free butter for the regular butter in this recipe.
+- Make it dairy-free: for dairy-free carne guisada, substitute in olive oil for the butter in this recipe.
 Easy peasy!

 - Use regular oregano: can’t find Mexican oregano?
 No worries – regular oregano will work just fine here!